MRDhoni/MRDhoni/README.md

 - 🌱 Learning [technologies you're learning]
 - 👯 Open to collaborate on [types of projects]
 - 💬 Ask me about [your expertise areas]
-- 📫 Reach me at [your email/contact]
+- 📫 Reach me at manikantanavuduri@gmail.com
 - 😄 Pronouns: [your pronouns]

 ## 🛠️ Tech Stack